Onique-Unique/Onique-Unique/README.md

-- 👋 Hi, I’m @Onique-Unique
+- 👋 Hi, I’m @Onique-Campbell, Nice to meet you.
+-     Have a look around and share your interest with me.
+Thank you for visiting my GitHub Profile.👋
 - 👀 I’m interested in Technical Information Technology, Python Coding and Quality Assurance
 - 🌱 I’m currently learning Networking, Structured Query Language and increasing Python Knowledge
 - 💞️ I’m looking to collaborate on many future projects.